BlackTrace/Chrome-App-Bound-Encryption-Decryption/docs/The_Elevator_Gets_an_Upgrade_Chrome_144_IElevator2_and_the_Mojo_Horizon.md

 Here's where it gets interesting: despite having different base IElevator IIDs, Brave deliberately reuses Chrome's `IElevator2Chrome` IID (`{1BF5208B-295F-4992-B5F4-3A9BB6494838}`).
 This is a conscious choice for forward compatibility - when the Mojo migration eventually happens, Brave can piggyback on Chrome's implementation without maintaining separate infrastructure.

-**3. VTable Layout Matches Chrome**
+**3. VTable Layout Matches Chrome (Mostly)**

-Unlike Edge's offset quirk, Brave maintains Chrome's vtable layout:
+Unlike Edge's offset quirk, Brave maintains Chrome's vtable layout for the ABE-relevant methods:
 - `EncryptData`: offset 32 bytes (same as Chrome)
 - `DecryptData`: offset 40 bytes (same as Chrome)

-This means the same code path works for both Chrome and Brave - no special handling required.
+Interestingly, Brave's base `IElevator` interface defines 4 methods versus Chrome's 3 - there's an additional method somewhere in Brave's interface that the ABE analyzer doesn't track (since it only looks for `EncryptData`/`DecryptData`).
+However, since the offsets for the encryption methods are identical, this extra method doesn't affect ABE functionality.
+The same code path works for both Chrome and Brave.

 **4. Unique IElevatorDevelopment Interface**